kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-top-next-song.md

 #### Count the occurrences of every unique song pair

 To perform a count, the `groupBy` method will be used to count the unique occurrences of two songs played in sequence.
-For each group of tuples with the same 'firstSong and 'songId, we put the size of that group in the 'count field.
+For each group of tuples with the same `firstSong` and `songId`, we put the size of that group in the `count` field.

 {% highlight scala %}
     .groupBy(('firstSong, 'songId)) { _.size('count) }
 {% endhighlight %}

 #### Pack the pair of ‘songId and ‘count into a SongCount record

 Next, a `SongCount` record is constructed containing the song played and the count associated with with it.
 KijiExpress's `packAvro` method is used to perform this operation. `packAvro` takes a mapping from tuple fields to a field name.
 The resulting AvroRecord is bound to the field name.
 That AvroRecord has every tuple entry that was packed into it as a field.
-For example, here, after the `packAvro` operation, the `'songCount` field contains an AvroRecord with two fields: `songId` and `count`.
+For example, here, after the `packAvro` operation, the `songCount` field contains an AvroRecord with two fields: `songId` and `count`.

 {% highlight scala %}
     .packAvro(('songId, 'count) -> 'songCount)
 {% endhighlight %}

-#### Sort the ‘nextSongs associated with each ‘firstSong
+#### Sort the nextSongs associated with each firstSong

-To sort the 'nextSongs associated with each 'firstSong, we groupBy the 'firstSongs and sort those groups.
+To sort the `nextSongs` associated with each `firstSong`, we groupBy the `firstSongs` and sort those groups.

 {% highlight scala %}